LucasReinaldo/weather-redux-pwa/README.md

 The project is a PWA and was developed using Typescript, ReactJS, Redux and Redux Thunk consuming [OpenWeather](https://openweathermap.org/).

+Feel free to use it and install on your phone.

 [x] PWA
 [x] Typescript
 [x] ReactJS